 If you have climbed Mt Kilimanjaro, they have climbed Everest.
 Sometimes no matter what we do, there is always someone more than happy to tell us they have done better.

-In some work situations you might prefer to let this one slide.
+In some work situations, you might prefer to let this one slide.
 Your reaction will probably depend on how often someone responds in this manner.
-To be honest, many of us do this occasionally without realizing and certainly without any malice intended.
+To be honest, many of us do this occasionally without realizing it and certainly without any malice intended.

 The person who is genuinely happy for you